-"Desert" should bring to mind images of areas that receive very little rainfall on an annual basis.
-You might think of hot, sandy places, such as the Sahara Desert in Africa.
-However, a desert doesn't have to be hot and sandy.
+“Desert” might bring sand and cacti to mind.
+Many deserts are areas that receive very little rainfall each year.
+You might think of places like the Sahara Desert in Africa.
+However, a desert doesn’t have to be hot and sandy.
 It could be cold and icy instead.

-Food deserts also lead to food insecurity, which means people often don't know where their food will come from.
+Food deserts also lead to food insecurity.
+This means people often don’t know where their food will come from.
 It can be hard to eat regular, nutritious meals when you live in a food desert.
 That’s due to limited or no access to healthy options.